Enriko Gogokhia

-Enriko Gogokhia (ენრიკო გოგოხია) (born March 26, 1991) is a professional Georgian-born Ukrainian kickboxer and boxer.
+Enriko Gogokhia (ენრიკო გოგოხია; born March 26, 1991) is a Georgian-born Ukrainian professional kickboxer and boxer.

 As of 26 May 2016, he was ranked the #3 lightweight kickboxer in the world by LiverKick.com.
-In late 2016 he moved to the USA and switched to professional boxing.
+In late 2016, he moved to the United States and switched to professional boxing.

 Career

 He faced Erkan Varol in the super fight of the K-1 World MAX 2012 World Championship Tournament Final in Athens, Greece on December 15, 2012.
 After three dominant rounds he won the fight by unanimous decision.

 He defeated Bruno Gazani by unanimous decision in the first round of the 2013 Tantneft Cup on February 23, 2013.

 He took a controversial decision win over Sitthichai Sitsongpeenong on the Oktagon 2013 event that was Glory 7: Milan undercard in Milan, Italy on April 20, 2013.